Utah: Women's rights

 Utah granted full voting rights to women in 1870, 26 years before becoming a state.
 Among all U.S. states, only Wyoming granted suffrage to women earlier.
-However, in 1887 the initial Edmunds-Tucker Act was passed by Congress in an effort to curtail Mormon influence in the territorial government.
+However, in 1887 the initial Edmunds-Tucker Act was passed by Congress to curtail Mormon influence in the territorial government.
 One of the provisions of the Act was the repeal of women's suffrage; full suffrage was not returned until Utah was admitted to the Union in 1896.

 Utah is one of the 15 states that have not ratified the U.S. Equal Rights Amendment.
+Abortion in Utah is legal prior to the 18th week of pregnancy.

 Free-range parenting

 In March 2018, Utah passed the United States' first "free-range parenting" bill.
 The bill was signed into law by Republican Governor Gary Herbert and states that parents who allow their children to engage in certain activities without supervision are not considered neglectful.

 Constitution

-The constitution of Utah was enacted May 8, 1895.
+The constitution of Utah was enacted on May 8, 1895.
 Notably, the constitution outlawed polygamy, as requested by Congress when Utah had applied for statehood, and reestablished the territorial practice of women's suffrage.
 Utah's Constitution has been amended many times since its inception.